Hi-doki/Hi-doki/README.md

 <div align="center">
-  <h1>Henlooo!!! 👋</h1>
+  <h1>Hellooo!!! 👋</h1>

   <h2 align="center">About</h3>

-  My name is Kora/Michii.
   I am a 16 year old college student that has been programming for many many many many many many many many years ^^

   I code in many different languages, my main language is C# though, it is just so good <333 the other languages I code in is Javascript/Typescript, Java, C++, C, Python.